Luke 2:8-14

 Epilogue.

 Jesus’ parents took him to the Temple when he was a a baby to offer sacrifices according to Mosaic Law.
-What happened there is more than just a chance meeting of two people who were looking expectantly for their Messiah: There’s a wonderful message to us from our Father!
+What happened there is more than just a chance meeting of two people who were looking expectantly for their Messiah.
+More surprises to come!

 –

 You may follow the link below to Part 5.
-We’ll be discussing that very topic:
+We’ll be discussing that topic:

 –